 - Can qualify you for income-driven repayment plans.

-- You’ll only need to make one payment.
+- You’ll only need to make one payment per month.

 - The possibility of lower payments.

-- Easier payment scheme allows you to avoid defaulting on your payments.
+- Easier payment scheme allows you to stay on top of your payments.

 - Multiple repayment plans to choose from.